 An introduction to and critical consideration of experimental methodology in psychology.
 Topics will include the formation of testable hypotheses, the selection and implementation of appropriate procedures, the statistical description and analysis of experimental data, and the interpretation of results.
 Articles from the experimental journals and popular literature will illustrate and interrelate these topics and provide a survey of experimental techniques and content areas.

 Requisite: Psychology 11 or consent of the instructor.
 Limited to 30 students.
 Fall semester: Professor Schulkind.
-Spring semester: Keiter Visiting Professor Valdesolo.2016-17: Offered in Fall 2016
+Spring semester: Keiter Visiting Professor Valdesolo.2016-17: Offered in Fall 2016 and Spring 2017

 In this course we will examine the ways in which drugs act on the brain to alter behavior.
 We will review basic principles of brain function and mechanisms of drug action in the brain.
 We will discuss a variety of legal and illegal recreational drugs as well as the use of psychotherapeutic drugs to treat mental illness.
 Examples from the primary scientific literature will demonstrate the various methods used to investigate mechanisms of drug action, the biological and behavioral consequences of drug use, and the nature of efforts to prevent or treat drug abuse.